Intriguing Possibilities – by Darlin

 "Thank you kindly, Rogue.
 I really do appreciate the ride."

-Rogue saw a convenient turn off that said no U-turn and, ignoring the sign, did a sweet U-turn, wheels squealing and tread marks marking the spot.
+Rogue saw a convenient turn off that said no U-turn and, ignoring the sign, did a sweet, quick turn, wheels squealing and tread marks marking the spot.
 She laughed, pleased with her skills.
 Ororo looked behind them worriedly.

 "Ever the believer in rules, eh, Ororo?"
 Pietro noted.